sportvision.ba Listed by lockbit5 Ransomware Group

 SportVision is a sports gear shop that helps athletes and fitness fans find exactly what they need....

-On March 4, 2026, the LockBit5 ransomware group added sportvision.ba to its public leak site, confirming that it had exfiltrated internal files from the Bosnian sports retailer after the company apparently did not meet the attackers’ demands.
+On March 4, 2026, the LockBit5 ransomware group added sportvision.ba to its public leak site, claiming that it had exfiltrated internal files from the Bosnian sports retailer after the company apparently did not meet the attackers’ demands.

 Public reporting indicates the incident involves a classic ransomware double-extortion tactic.
 The attackers first encrypted systems at SportVision, a retailer specializing in athletic apparel and equipment, then exfiltrated internal documents before publishing a sample on their onion site.
 The exact number of people whose data was taken remains unknown, but the presence of internal files suggests employee records, supplier information, customer orders, or payment details could be included.
 No specific deadline for further data publication has been publicly detailed in available reporting, though LockBit typically escalates pressure once a victim appears on the leak page.